 In this web panel discussion, biotech licensing and pharmaceutical business development consultant Linda Pullan joins six panelists, scientific and business development experts representing leading biotech, pharmaceutical and consulting organizations to discuss the science and business of bispecifics and related multivalent cancer therapeutics.
-Register now to reserve your place.
-Can't attend?
-Register anyway to receive a recorded copy.
+Request your recorded copy today!

 Synopsis of the Discussion: